briandrum/codes.forchagrin.com/_chapters/chapter-541-property-offenses.md

 ## 541.03   Criminal damaging or endangering

-1. _(a)_ No person shall cause, or create a substantial risk of physical harm to any property of another without the other person’s consent:
+1. _(a)_ No person shall cause, or create a substantial risk of physical harm to any property of another without the other person's consent:

     1. _(1)_ Knowingly, by any means;